lindsayrr8/lindsayrr8.github.io/_posts/2024-09-7-my-new-blog-post.md

 `myMean <- function(assignment2) {return(sum(assignment2)/length(assignment2))}`

 We'll designate `myMean()` as the name for the nice box our function will sit in.
 Doing this in R gives me the *heebie-jeebies* because `=` is conventionally used for variable **assignment** in pretty much every other language.
 In R, `<-`, (which looks like a little left-facing arrow) is the standard assignment syntax.
-The `=` still gets used, but it's more-or-less designated for use within functions.
+The `=` still gets used, but it's more-or-less designated for use *inside* functions.

 Our new function `myMean()` pulls in the data stored in `assignment2` and makes use of another pre-cooked function that comes packed in with R: the `sum()` function.
 This guy, `sum(assignment2)`, is calculating the sum of all the elements stored in `assignment2` for us.